Taking Global Citizenship to the Grassroots in India

 Alen Maletie, from ‘Bridge 47’, an organisation working on Global Citizenship Education, joined Melton Fellows on the visit.
 He described the visit as ‘insightful’ and ‘moving’ and appreciated this one-of-its-kind opportunity to understand the local problems in a community, and see their manifestations in society.

-Another group of Melton Fellows and India GCC participants worked with Hasiru Dala Innovations on the day of the project visits.
+Another group of Melton Fellows and India GCC participants worked with Hasiru Dala on the day of the project visits.
 Hasiru Dala is a waste management organization that bridges the gap between two societal problems: waste segregation and management and ensuring justice for waste/rag-pickers in Bangalore.

 Melton Fellows first visited the Organic Waste Converter Center at Jayanagar, Bangalore.
 Here, the group was introduced to the various categories of waste generated and the method of segregation, and Fellows themselves segregated different types of waste to understand the ground reality.
 Melton Fellows then visited the Dry Waste Collection Centre (DWCC) at Kumaraswamy Layout in Bangalore, a similar yet larger operating ground for waste segregation in the city.
+Both operations are being run by waste-pickers in the city.

-The eye-opener from the day was the visit to the Electronic City Industrial Township Authority – Hasiru Dala Worksite (ELCITA).
+The eye-opener from the day was the visit to the Electronic City Industrial Township Authority – Hasiru Dala Innovations Worksite (ELCITA).
 This waste management center processes nearly 10 tonnes of waste per day and recruits a large number of people to work in the facility.
 Most of the work is done manually, and employees of the worksite work in less-than-sanitary environments for minimum wage.
 As the Fellows were shown around the center, they were informed of the difficulties faced by the people working in the rag-picking business and employed in the waste management sector.
 It displayed the reality of the situation to the Fellows and encouraged them to deliberate on solutions to reduce waste, manage it better and help secure a sustainable livelihood for the scores of workers of this sector in the city.

 For Sangeetha, a New Melton Fellow, the project visit was an enlightening experience.
 Seeing piles and piles of waste dumped in a corner and observing the workers toil amidst them throughout the day, forced her to reflect and analyze the environmental and socio-economic problems posed by waste today.
 According to her, technological solutions coupled with social activism can resolve most of the problems, timely interventions being the key necessity!